 To find out your collection day, look on the collection day search

 Your rubbish and recycling collection day will remain the same throughout the year.
-On a bank holiday, please put your rubbish and recycling out on your normal collection day at the normal time.
+On a bank holiday, please put your rubbish and recycling out on your normal collection day from 7am.
 Your collection may be up to 24 hours late.

 Blue Top Recycling bin